rivanando/GoldEgg/contrib/devtools/README.md

 github-merge.py
 ===============

-A small script to automate merging pull-requests gecurely and sign them with GPG.
+A small script to automate merging pull-requests securely and sign them with GPG.

 For example: